scummvm/scummvm/doc/docportal/other_platforms/amigaos_4.rst

 Settings
 ==========

-For more information, see the Settings section of the documentation.
+For more information about Settings, see the Settings section of the documentation.
 Only platform-specific differences are listed here.

 Audio
 ******